algorithmwatch/dataskop-electron/README.md

 This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process.

+### Static Files

+Put static files used insige the app in `src/static` and not in `resources`.
+The latter is only used for the application icon.

 ## Tests

 ```bash